Yes, You Can! How To Build An Ice Rink In Your Backyard.

 Want to hear more?
 Contact Iron Sleek today and talk with a team member now!

-Even if your are building your rink with lumber or plywood, you can still learn a lot from watching a poly-steel rink being put together!
+Even if you are building an ice rink with lumber or plywood, you can still learn a lot from watching a poly-steel rink being put together!
 Watch the video below.

 How to Build a Backyard Ice Rink - With Poly-steel boards